timschneeb/KomootGPX/README.md

         -o, --output                       Output directory (default: working directory) -e, --no-poi                       Do not include highlights as POIs --max-desc-length=count            Limit description length in characters (default: -1 = no limit)

+[Other]
+        --debug                            Save all Komoot API responses in set of .txt files
 ```

 ### Authentication